Meadelmass History, Family Crest & Coats of Arms

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Meadelmass have been found, including Middlemass, Middlemas, Middlemaist, Middlemiss and many more.

 Early Notables of the Meadelmass family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Meadelmass Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Meadelmass Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Meadelmass family to Ireland